Home

 Fisher came across as a psycho with a deep emotional hate-on for women.
 If the man had any remorse for how his crimes had hurt people, he took it to his grave.

 Oh.
 This is important.
-Long before the DNA evidence became public, Larry Fisher had confessed to a fellow con that he had killed “that nurse.”
+Long before the DNA evidence became public, Larry Fisher had confessed to a fellow con he killed “that nurse.”
 If I can get wind of that explosive confession while on a prison beat, where the hell were the authorities?
 Didn’t they have connections?

 And yes, I did share that information with David Milgaard, but he dismissed it because the inmate who heard Fisher’s confession was, in his words, a “skinner.”
-That’s prison jargon for rapists.
+That’s prison jargon for rapist.
 David would have nothing to do with them.

 Larry Fisher [left] leaving a courthouse in 1999 after his conviction for the murder of Gail Miller.
 [CP photo]